translate/pootle/docs/developers/hacking.rst

-Now that the commands provided by virtualenv and virtualenvwrapper are available, we can start creating our virtual environment.
+Now that the commands provided by virtualenv and virtualenvwrapper are available, we can create our virtual environment.

 .. code-block:: console